AndreasGrip/jsonDB/README.md

 ## JSON DB

 This is in fact a javascript object that is available and changeable from the web using rest.
-It can be used to share status, config, data or hearbeat between programs/services, Being written in vanilla javascript it's lighning fast and dont require any modules
+It can be used to share status, config, data or hearbeat between programs/services, Being written in vanilla javascript it's lightning fast and don't require any modules

 Here are the definition of the http requests.

-GET - Reciving a signle or multiple resources
+GET - Receiving a signle or multiple resources
-POST - Create a new reseource - Never overwrites, adds to arrays create new objects/elements if they are not present before.
+POST - Create a new resource - Never overwrites, adds to arrays create new objects/elements if they are not present before.
 Return error 409 (conflict) if already existing.
 PUT - Create or Update a resource (overwrite unlike PATCH) DELETE - Delete a resource.
 PATCH - Update an existing objects.
 Return 409 (conflict) if trying to "merge" object of different types, like a number to a object.